Giant nuthatch: Behaviour and diet

 The giant nuthatch prospers like most other nuthatches, particularly frequently putting itself upside down, but it is generally less agitated than the smaller species of the genus.
 It usually flies straight over short distances, with whirring wingbeats, and its broad butterfly-like wings are visible as it drops from one branch to another.
 Over longer distances, it has a drooping flight, reminiscent of a woodpecker.
 This nuthatch usually searches alone or in pairs, usually in pines.
 It usually explores the trunk and large branches, but it has also been observed foraging on thinner branches for insects.
 The study of stomach contents showed that the diet consisted of berries and arthropods, such as beetles, lepidoptera and ants.

 Breeding

-The data on the giant nuthatch's reproduction is very fragmentary.
-On April 4, 1933, a nest was found in southern Shan State with three young, half-feathered.
+The data on its reproduction is very fragmentary.
+On 4 April 1933, a nest was found in southern Shan State with three young, half-feathered.
 It was located in a naturally occurring hole in the trunk of a tree, with the opening facing the sky, more than 2 m above the ground, and not bricked with mud as other nuthatches do.
-On April 8, 1983, another nest containing 3 hatchlings was found in north-western Thailand.
+On 8 April 1983, another nest containing 3 hatchlings was found in north-western Thailand.
 It was located in a hollow oak about 8 m tall and 25 cm thick, with the nest entrance about 3 m off the ground.
 In 1998, another nest was reported in Thailand, found at the end of March in the trunk of a Benguet pine and containing hatchling.